The Randy Meisner 1978 self-titled album was Randy’s first solo studio album and was produced by his friend, Alan Brackett:

 Lincoln Journal Star (Lincoln, NE) – Aug.
 3, 1978

-After Randy sold his green Mercury, it was painted white by the new owner.
+After Randy sold his green Mercury, it was painted white by the new owner, who was also a Scottsbluff resident.

 Album review in The Daily Tar Heel – University of North Carolina student newspaper (Chapel Hill, NC) – June 1, 1978